-- 1. Designate, enhance, preserve, protect, restore, and perpetuate those historic districts, neighborhoods, sites, structures, and zones, which contribute to the aesthetic and cultural benefit of the City. - The alterations, as proposed, will provide for the continued use of the structure and will not adversely detract from the character or the historic district as wood siding is a prevalent feature in the Magnolia Historic District. - 2.
-Encourage public appreciation, knowledge, and understanding of, and a sense of identity with the City's past. - The proposed project provides maintenance to a structure.
-The work performed allows the building to maintain a sense of identity related to the current architecture style of the building.
+- 1. Designate, enhance, preserve, protect, restore, and perpetuate those historic districts, neighborhoods, sites, structures, and zones, which contribute to the aesthetic and cultural benefit of the City. - The project does not conflict with the historic architectural features of the structure and its enjoyment as the project restores the architectural features of the building. - 2.
+Encourage public appreciation, knowledge, and understanding of, and a sense of identity with the City's past. - The proposed project will reinforce the architecture style of the building further contributing to the Magnolia Historic District's unique architectural identity.